groupdocs-search/GroupDocs.Search-Docs/net/getting-started/features-overview.md

 *   Ability to save extracted text in index with different level of compression.
 *   Document filtering during indexing.
 *   Deleting indexed paths from index.
+*   Ability to separately extract data from documents and index them.
+*   Support for optical text recognition on images.
+*   Calculation and indexing of image hashes for reverse image search.
+*   The ability to create a distributed search network that automatically balances the load across nodes.

 ## Searching